-We will acknowledge your appeal has been lodged within five working days.
-If we do not, call 01522 782030.
+We will acknowledge that your appeal has been lodged within five working days.
+If we do not, please call 01522 782030.

-You will receive your appeal pack by post 10 working days before your appeal date.
-This can be waived on your appeal form.
+Once your appeal date is confirmed, you will receive your appeal pack in the post 10 days before this date.
+The 10 days notice can be waived on your appeal form.

-We try to group all appeals for the same school together.
-They will be heard in office hours during school term time.
+Appeals will be heard during office hours during school term time.